CarltonBranch/Stanford_C106a_ProgrammingMethodology_Final_Projects/README.md

 ## FacePamphlet MVC Friend Application
 For this assignment, you will create an application that keeps tracks of the information in such a simple social network.
 More specifically, your application will allow for user profiles to be added to, deleted from, or looked-up in the social network.
 Moreover, for each profile, you will keep track of the person's name associated with that profile, an optional image that the person may wish to display with his/her profile, an optional"current status" for the profile (which is basically just a String indicating what activity the owner of that profile is currently engaged in), and a list of friends for each profile.

+NOTE:  I extended the base application spec to a true MVC project by creating a database to hold the persistent data including images and serve the FacePamphletViewer class. - CB